 - Oops!
 Forgot the travel trailer

-Doesn’t sound like a whole lot, but everything little bit helps.
+Doesn’t sound like a whole lot, but every little bit helps.
 You do what you can, when you can, to set yourself up for success.

 There are more questions that some of our followers on Facebook had asked.
 We will be doing a part 2 in hopes of answering everyone’s questions.
 If you’re considering going off grid please do your research and make sure you ask yourself “can I/we do this”?
 Be honest with yourself and your spouse.
 If your just following us because your living vicariously through us, then please enjoy the ride.